rokath/trice/docs/TriceUserManual.md

 * In direct mode only a single message needs handling.
 * In deferred mode after double buffer swap any count of trice messages is in the buffer.
 * There are different policies possible:
-  1. **TRICE_FAST_MULTI_MODE**: Compact buffer by removing all padding bytes, encode it as a single package, append one 0-delimiter and transmit.
+  1. **TRICE_MULTI_PACK_MODE**: Compact buffer by removing all padding bytes, encode it as a single package, append one 0-delimiter and transmit.
 This allows to reduce the transmitted data amount by paying the price of possibly more data lost in case of an error.
 Also the data interpretation can perform less checks.
-  2. **TRICE_SAFE_SINGLE_MODE**: Encode each buffer separate, append a 0-delimiter for each and pack them all together before transmitting.
+  2. **TRICE_SINGLE_PACK_MODE**: Encode each buffer separate, append a 0-delimiter for each and pack them all together before transmitting.
 This increases the transmit data slightly but minimizes the amount of lost data in case of a data disruption.

 <p align="right">(<a href="#top">back to top</a>)</p>